-M odule learning outcomes Module assessment criteria Th ne learner will be able to: The learner will be competent if he or she: 1. demonstrate that he/she is equipped to deal with the various challenges and difficulties a law student is likely to experience during the course of his/her studies has been exposed to theory (i.e., structured lectures and weekly assignments), practice (i.e., court visits and guest lectures by various members of the legal profession) and skills training (e.g., library orientation, computer training, moot court proceedings and workshops aimed at enhancing study and life skills) 2. construe/explain the concept of "law" and comprehend basic legal theory 2.1 can explain the characteristics of legal rules2.2 can distinguish legal rules from other rules, i.e., rules of nature2.3 can distinguish between natural law and legal positivism 3. identify the various sources of South African law and know how to assess and interpret each 3.1 knows how and where to find each of these sources 3.2 can distinguish between primary and secondary sources of the law 3.3 can solve basic legal problems/case studies by accessing relevant legislation, case law, textbooks and journal articles 3.4 can make an informed choice regarding the correct interpretation of each source 3.5 understand the Latin terminology used in each of the sources 4. to prepare a written academic assignment 4.1 can conduct proper legal research 4.2 has illustrated an understanding of important legal concepts by analysing legal problems, applying legal rules, writing clearly and logically, and properly structuring academic writing 4.3 knows what proper referencing entails 4.4 understands how to read and interpret footnotes in journal articles 4.5 understand what plagiarism entails 5. • 5.1 can explain the foundations of the legal system 5.2 can outline the history of the legal system with reference to Roman law, Roman Dutch law and early South African law 5.3 understands the impact of the Constitution of 1996 6. understand the basic tenets of the law of civil procedure, criminal law, law of criminal procedure, business law, law of evidence and the law of business enterprises 6.1 provide a framework containing an explanation of when a relevant branch of the law will be applicable to a case study and what the basic solution would be to a problem contained in such a case study6.2 provide a basic classification of South African law
+M Module learning outcomes Module assessment criteria Tł ne learner will be able to: The learner will be competent if he or she: demonstrate that he/she is equipped to deal with the various challenges and difficulties a law student is likely to experience during the course of his/her studies has been exposed to theory (i.e., structured lectures and weekly assignments), practice (i.e., court visits and guest lectures by various members of the legal profession) and skills training (e.g., library orientation, computer training, moot court proceedings and workshops aimed at enhancing study and life skills) 2. construe/explain the concept of "law" and comprehend basic legal theory 2.1 can explain the characteristics of legal rules 2.2 can distinguish legal rules from other rules, i.e., rules of nature 2.3 can distinguish between natural law and legal positivism 3. identify the various sources of South African law and know how to assess and interpret each 3.1 knows how and where to find each of these sources 3.2 can distinguish between primary and secondary sources of the law 3.3 can solve basic legal problems/case studies by accessing relevant legislation, case law, textbooks and journal articles 3.4 can make an informed choice regarding the correct interpretation of each source 3.5 understand the Latin terminology used in each of the sources 4. undertake legal research and to prepare a written academic assignment 4.1 can conduct proper legal research 4.2 has illustrated an understanding of important legal concepts by analysing legal problems, applying legal rules, writing clearly and logically, and properly structuring academic writing 4.3 knows what proper referencing entails 4.4 understands how to read and interpret footnotes in journal articles 4.5 understand what plagiarism entails 5. discuss the history of South African law and its role in the current context 5.1 can explain the foundations of the legal system 5.2 can outline the history of the legal system with reference to Roman law, Roman Dutch law and early South African law 5.3 understands the impact of the Constitution of 1996 6. understand the basic tenets of the law of civil procedure, criminal law, law of criminal procedure, business law, law of evidence and the law of business enterprises 6.1 provide a framework containing an explanation of when a relevant branch of the law will be applicable to a case study and what the basic solution would be to a problem contained in such a case study 6.2 provide a basic classification of South African law